Phoscur/Phlame/readme.md

 - when first using a new generated utility class, live reload does not catch it and one needs to manually refresh again
 - do we need `nx`?
 I'm not sure if it's really a help, it's been quite annoying (neither serving cypress nor vite correctly)

+#### Wishlist

+- Drop Nx (what do we actually need it for? or do we want Analog/Angular?)
+- Component Tests, Playground for different Resource ReCalculation Strategies
+- Check out SolidJS or/while staying true to vanilla?
+- Check out Signals (Draft Polyfill)

 ## Easter POC 2021:

 - @live/@stream query resources, console & react component consumers